julianv95/cs4geoJulian/README.md

 With processors you can choose the number of processing-units which will be used for the concurrent processing.

-#The script operates as follows:
+#The tiling_sricpt.py operates as follows:

 It searches for Landsat-images with the lowest cloud-coverage for the given Dates.
 The script always uses the image of the first point in time as source for the outfile.
 Meaning in case the two satellite images have a different size (shape) the image of the second point in time is resampled with bilinear interpolation to match the shape of the first image.
 The Outfile will be created in the same directory as the script.
-Considering the NDVI Calculation it's important to note, that if the nir and red band both have the value 0 for a pixel the corresponding pixel in the ndvi-array will be assigned the value -2 and not 0.
+Considering the NDVI Calculation it's important to note, that if the nir and red band both have the value 0 for a pixel, the corresponding pixel in the ndvi-array will be assigned the value -2 and not 0.

+#tiling_script_intersection operates as follows:

+Basically the scripts operates in a similar way as tiling_script.py.
+The difference is that it only calculates the ndvi-difference for the intersection of the two Landsat-images.
+The rest of the ouput.tif will be filled up with the value 10.
+Considering the NDVI Calculation it's important to note too, that if the nir and red band both have the value 0 for a pixel, the corresponding pixel in the ndvi-array will be assigned the value -2 and not 0.